f5devcentral/bigip-automation/level-3/README.md

 ```

 > [!Note]
-> You should be asked for username and password when you push the repository.
+> You should be asked for username and password when you push the repository back to GitLab.

 ### Step 2.
+Create a personal access token
+Follow the instruction below to create a personal access token.

+1. On the left sidebar, select your avatar.
+1. Select Edit profile.
+1. On the left sidebar, select Access Tokens.
+1. Select Add new token.
+1. Enter a name and expiry date for the token.
+    - If you do not enter an expiry date, the expiry date is automatically set to 365 days later than the current date.
+    - By default, this date can be a maximum of 365 days later than the current date.
+1. Select the desired scopes.
+1. Select create personal access token.

+Copy your new personal access token and make sure you save it - you won't be able to access it again.

+### Step 3.
 Create a GitLab Runner
 With GitLab you can use either privately-hosted or GitLab-hosted runners.
 For this demo, we recommend that you use a privately-hosted runners so that you don't have to expose F5's Management interface to the internet.
 In the following few steps we will show how to install and configure your own Gitlab runner in a docker environment.
 If you want to deploy it in a different environment or you can find more information regarding GitLab runners click <a href="https://docs.gitlab.com/ee/tutorials/create_register_first_runner/"> here </a>